 These loans are low interest loans made to a student by the Federal Government to help pay for the student's education after high school.
 The subsidized loan is need based and eligibility is determined by the FAFSA and other aid awards.
-To apply for the Direct Stafford Loan visit www.studentloans.gov.
 Maximum loan amount for a qualifying freshman is \$5500; sophomore is \$6500; junior or senior is \$7500.
+Students wishing to accept these loans must complete a Master Promissory Note and Entrance Counseling at www.studentloans.gov.

-PLUS Loans
+PLUS LOANS